iesy-gmbh/meta-iesy-osm/README.md

 Documentation is available in the [Project Wiki](https://github.com/iesy-gmbh/meta-iesy-osm/wiki) containing information on:

-* Working with the BSP
-* Starting up the hardware
+* Hardware startup
 * Demo images
+* Working with Yocto